On the convergence of mirror descent beyond stochastic convex programming: Convergence under local/weak coherence

-The key idea behind the proof of \cref{thm:local} is as follows: First, without loss of generality, it suffices to consider the case where $\region$ consists of a single minimizer (the argument for the general case carries over identically by using the setwise distance measures of \cref{def:metrics}).
-Conditioning on the event that $\act_{\run}$ remains sufficiently close to $\sol$ for all $\run$, convergence can be obtained by invoking \cref{thm:global} and treating \eqref{eq:opt} as a variationally coherent problem over a smaller subset of $\feas$ over which \eqref{eq:LVC} holds.
+\begin{remark*} As a concrete application of \cref{thm:local}, fix any $\beta \in (1/2,1]$.
+Then, for every confidence level $\delta>0$, \cref{thm:local} implies that there exists some small enough $\step>0$ such that if \cref{alg:SMD} is run with step-size $\step_{\run} = \step/\run^{\beta}$, \cref{eq:conv-prob} holds.
+We emphasize the interesting point here: the open neighborhood $\nhd$ is fixed once and for all, and does not depend on the probability threshold $\delta$.
+That is, to get convergence with higher probability, it is \emph{not} necessary to assume that $\act_{\start}$ starts closer to $\region$: one need only use a smaller step-size sequence satisfying \eqref{eq:L2L1}. \end{remark*} The key idea behind the proof of \cref{thm:local} is as follows: First, it suffices to consider the case where $\region$ consists of a single local minimizer $\sol$; the argument for the general follows the same techniques as in \cref{sec:global}.
+Then, conditioning on the event that $\act_{\run}$ remains sufficiently close to $\sol$ for all $\run$, convergence can be obtained by invoking \cref{thm:global} and treating \eqref{eq:opt} as a variationally coherent problem over a smaller subset of $\feas$ over which \eqref{eq:LVC} holds.
 Therefore, to prove \cref{thm:local}, it suffices to show that $\act_{\run}$ remains close to $\sol$ for all $\run$ with probability no less than $1-\delta$.
 To achieve this, we rely again on the properties of the Fenchel coupling, and we decompose the stochastic errors affecting each iteration of the algorithm into a first-order $\bigoh(\step_{\run})$ martingale term and a second-order $\bigoh(\step_{\run}^{2})$ submartingale perturbation.
-Using Doob's maximal inequality, it can then be shown that the aggregation of both errors remains controllably small with probability at least $1-\delta$, which in turn yields the result.
+Using Doob's maximal inequality, we then show that the aggregation of both errors remains controllably small with probability at least $1-\delta$.
+We formalize all this below:

 \begin{proofof}{Proof of \cref{thm:local}} We break the proof into three steps.